C. S. Karnan: Controversies

 In November 2011, Karnan wrote to the National Commission for Scheduled Castes (NCSC) alleging caste-based harassment from other judges of the Madras High Court.
 Addressing a press conference organized in his chamber, he said that he had faced such "humiliation and embarrassment since April 2009" and that it still continued.
 He spoke of a specific incident when a judge "touched him with his foot".
 This led to an agitation in the campus of the Court.
 The then NCSC Chairman, P. L. Punia, had forwarded Karnan's letter to the then Chief Justice of India, Justice S. H. Kapadia.

 During the time, the then Chief Justice of the Madras High Court, Rajesh Kumar Agrawal, wrote to the Chief Justice of the Supreme Court, P. Sathasivam, asking him to transfer Justice Karnan to any other High Court.
-However, Karnan wrote to Sathasivam and Agrawal, stating that he wished to stay on in the Madras High Court, in order to prove the allegations that he had raised against the Chief Justice and the other judges of the Court.
+However, Karnan wrote to Sathasivam and Agrawal, stating that he wished to stay on at the Madras High Court, in order to prove the allegations that he had raised against the Chief Justice and the other judges of the Court.
 Subsequently, Karnan wrote to the joint registrar of the Right to Information section, alleging irregularities in the appointment of district judges.
-He sought details of the selection process in order to file a complaint before the President of India.
+He sought details of the selection process in order to file a complaint before President Pranab Mukherjee.
 In the intervening period, 20 judges of the Madras High Court jointly wrote to the Chief Justice of India requesting Justice Karnan's transfer.

 In 2015, Justice Karnan stood up for an intern whom another judge had allegedly sexually harassed in his chamber.

-In late 2015, he wrote a letter to Justice Kaul saying he was going on a long leave because of the ‘dummy cases’ he was being allotted.
-In February 2016, the apex court transferred him to Calcutta HC.
+In late 2015, he wrote a letter to the Chief Justice Sanjay Kishan Kaul saying he was going on a long leave because of the ‘dummy cases’ he was being allotted.
+In February 2016, the apex court transferred him to Calcutta High Court.

-On 23 January 2017, Justice Karnan published an open letter to the prime minister naming "an initial list" of 20 sitting and retired Supreme Court and High Court judges allegedly involved in corruption.
+On 23 January 2017, Justice Karnan published an open letter to the Prime Minister Narendra Modi, naming "an initial list" of 20 sitting and retired Supreme Court and High Court judges allegedly involved in corruption.

-On 8 May 2017, Justice Karnan sentenced Chief Justice of India Jagdish Singh Khehar and seven other SC judges to five-year rigorous imprisonment after holding them guilty under the SC/ST Atrocities Act-1989 and amended Act of 2015.
+On 8 May 2017, Justice Karnan sentenced Chief Justice of India Jagdish Singh Khehar and seven other Supreme Court judges to five-year rigorous imprisonment after holding them guilty under the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 and the amended Act of 2015.

-This led to Supreme Court on 9 May 2017 sentencing Calcutta High Court judge Justice C. S. Karnan to six months imprisonment for contempt of court.
-He finally retired on 12 June and subsequently after a week of his retirement, was arrested by the Kolkata Police on 21 June 2017 from Coimbatore believed widely as a vendetta executed upon him for uncovering the instances of corruption and prevalent decadence in the judiciary.
+This led to the Supreme Court sentencing him to six months imprisonment for contempt of court on 9 May 2017.
+He finally retired on 12 June and after a week of his retirement, was arrested by the Kolkata Police on 21 June 2017 from Coimbatore.
 He was eventually released from prison on 20 December 2017 after completing his six-month sentence.